Measuring student progress and achievement

 Washington Comprehensive Assessment of Science (WCAS)

 The Washington Comprehensive Assessment of Science (WCAS) is the state assessment in science.
 Students in grades 5, 8 and 11 take the WCAS.
 Tests are taken between mid-March and early June.
 The WCAS test is taken online, on the same testing platform as Smarter Balanced tests.
 For more information: http://www.k12.wa.us/Science/Assessments.aspx.

 Testing of English language learners

-The ELPA21 Screener and ELPA21 Annual Test are used to determine eligibility for English language development services and measure a child's English language knowledge and skills.
+The WIDA Screener and WIDA ACCESS for ELLs Test are used to determine eligibility for English language development services and measure a child's English language knowledge and skills.